sahil-blulabs/react-sass-love/README.md

 # Readme

-This is simple simple sass with CRA.
+This is simple sass with CRA.

 ~ Sahil